Sigma-Ratings/api-docs/source/index.html.md

 }
 ```

-To cross reference the error, the `id` field in the error object will correspond to the original `id` of the entity in the payload of the input request. e.g. `id` 1, represents Yardpoint Sales LLP.
+> To help cross reference the errors, the `id` field in the error object, will correspond to the original `id` of the entity in the payload of the input request. e.g. `id` 1 in the errors file, represents Yardpoint Sales LLP in the original input request.

 The name of the zip file will be in the form of: `<id>.zip` where the `id` corresponds to the bulk request created.